• LDA-NOC clear

 Step 10: Sale deed registration at SRO

-Step 11: Mutation (Dakhil-Kharij) within 30–45 days
+Step 11: Mutation (Dakhil-Kharij) within 30 to 45 days

 Common mistakes and how to avoid them

-We have watched these errors happen too many times.
+We've watched these errors happen too many times.
 Each one is preventable:

 • Trusting the broker on RERA.
-Always check up-rera.in yourself — three minutes of work, zero risk.
+Always check up-rera.in yourself.
+Three minutes of work, zero risk.

 • Skipping the encumbrance certificate. ₹200 fee saves potential ₹2 lakh disputes.